 CABIN FEVER

-Main ceracter: Greg Heffly Author: Jeff Kinney
+Main character: Greg Heffly Author: Jeff Kinney

 Other cerectas:

-Greg’s brother Rodrick, Greg’s little brother Manny, his best Friend Rupert, Greg’s Dad Frank and his Mom Susan.
+Greg’s brother Rodrick, Greg’s little brother Manny, his best friend Rupert, Greg’s Dad Frank and his Mom Susan.
 There are also a few caracteres that are not so important, Greg’s neighbour Fregley, a girl in his class named Patty and a boy in his class Mike.

 Content

 In this chapter Greg tells about Christmas.
-When he was younger he always wants to find out what presents he will get in this year.
-One time he found the present and opened it, it was a video game.
+When he was younger he always wants to find out what presents he will get in that year.
+One time he found the present and opened it- it was a video game.
 Greg played the game every day at night when his parents were sleeping.
 But shortly before Christmas Greg forgot to pack up the game again.
 Ant then his parents noticed that and became very angry.

-This is the only bigger Story in this book, there are only some small story’s.
+This is the only bigger story in this book, there are only some small story’s.

 One time Greg and his best friend Rupert hung up posters on the wall of the school.
 Suddenly a teacher came, and they wanted to take the posters down but the pain stuck to the wall.